CelliesProjects/ESP32_VS1053_Stream/README.md

 ## How to install and use

-~~Install [ESP_VS1053_Library](https://github.com/baldram/ESP_VS1053_Library) and this library in your Arduino library folder.~~

-Release 3.0.0 and later require read access to the vs1053 registers which the [ESP_VS1053_Library](https://github.com/baldram/ESP_VS1053_Library) does not provide.
-While that is getting fixed you can use [this fork](https://github.com/CelliesProjects/ESP_VS1053_Library/tree/make-SCI-registers-readable) to compile the 3.0.0 and later releases.

 Use the [latest Arduino ESP32 core version](https://github.com/espressif/arduino-esp32/releases/latest) for Arduino IDE or the corresponding [PIOArduino release](https://github.com/pioarduino/platform-espressif32/releases/latest) if you use PlatformIO in VSCode.

 ### platformio.ini example